josbeir/cakephp-docs-md/docs/en/orm/table-objects.md

 & components.

 To add an event listener to a Table class or Behavior simply implement the method signatures as described below.
-See the [Events system](/en/core-libraries/events.md) for more detail on how to use the events subsystem
+See the [core-libraries/events](/en/core-libraries/events.md) for more detail on how to use the events subsystem

 ```php